MP Chris Pincher quits after losing groping appeal

 - Published

-Former Tory whip Chris Pincher has resigned his seat after losing his appeal against a proposed eight-week suspension for drunkenly groping two men.
+Former Tory whip Chris Pincher has resigned his seat after losing his appeal against a proposed suspension from the Commons for drunkenly groping two men.

 It means the government will face another by-election.